Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Background

-\paragraph{Fairness perceptions} Prior work at the intersection of fairness and explanations has primarily focused on assessing how people \emph{perceive} the fairness of AI systems~\citep{starke2021fairness,lai2021towards,schoeffer2022relationship}.
-Empirical findings are mostly inconclusive, stressing that fairness perceptions depend on many factors, such as the explanation style~\citep{binns2018s,dodge2019explaining}, the amount of information provided~\citep{schoeffer2022there}, the use case~\citep{angerschmid2022fairness}, user profiles~\citep{dodge2019explaining}, or the decision outcome~\citep{shulner2022fairness}.
-Surprisingly, few works have examined downstream effects of fairness perceptions on AI-assisted decisions.
+\paragraph{Fairness perceptions} Prior work at the intersection of fairness and explanations has primarily focused on assessing how people \emph{perceive} the fairness of AI systems~\citep{starke2021fairness,lai2021towards}.
+Empirical findings are mostly inconclusive, stressing that fairness perceptions depend on many factors, such as the explanation style~\citep{binns2018s,dodge2019explaining}, the amount of information provided~\citep{schoeffer2022there}, the use case~\citep{angerschmid2022fairness}, user profiles~\citep{dodge2019explaining}, the decision outcome~\citep{shulner2022fairness}, or whether the final decision is made by a human or an algorithm~\citep{mok2023people}.
+Surprisingly, few works have examined downstream effects of fairness perceptions on AI-assisted decisions, which has also been noted by \citet{starke2021fairness}.
 Our work complements prior studies by centering distributive fairness and how it relates to fairness perceptions.
+Importantly, in this work we stress the importance of not conflating fairness perceptions with the ability to improve distributive fairness.